Staff and Board

 Pamela has worked extensively with public sector Boards as Corporate Secretary and General Counsel including Cancer Care Ontario, Toronto Community Housing Corporation and eHealth Ontario.
 Her role has included providing strategic advice and counsel to Boards on a wide range of legal, public relations, risk, conflict of interest and governance issues.
 She has also served as a member of the Claims & Risk Management Committee of the Board of the Healthcare Insurance Reciprocal of Canada and as Chair of the Ontario Bar Association’s Health Law Executive and currently sits on the Governing Council of the Ontario Bar Association.
 In addition to her undergraduate and law degrees, she holds a Masters in Health Administration / Collaborative Program in Bioethics from the University of Toronto and is certified by the Law Society of Ontario as a specialist in Health Law.
 In 2018, Pamela took on a new role as inaugural Legal Counsel and Safeguarding Children and Youth Focal Point with Plan International Canada Inc., an international NGO dedicated to advancing Children’s rights and equality for girls.

-Sandani is a Policy Advisor and joins CMHO from the public health sector, where she was involved in public policy, health systems planning and program implementation.
+Sandani is a Senior Policy Advisor and joins CMHO from the public health sector, where she was involved in public policy, health systems planning and program implementation.
 Following her masters of public health training, she has gained extensive experience working with diverse, multi-sector stakeholders, both at the local and global level.
 She is passionate about finding meaningful solutions to complex policy issues and applies systems-thinking and health equity to her work.
 Along with these strengths, her strategic planning and advocacy skills have benefited the advancement of several notable policy agendas and programs.
 She is also interested in policy communications, and recently completed a fellowship in journalism at the University of Toronto.
 She is committed to strengthening healthcare policies in the mental health sector and improving the lives of children, youth, and their families.

 Tesa Fiddler is Anishinabek with family roots throughout Northwestern Ontario.
 She is currently the English Literacy Development Teacher with the Thunder Bay Catholic District School Board.
 In partnership with Dr. Lisa Korteweg at Lakehead University, Tesa has conducted research in FNMI education and FNMI student success.
 She has also taught courses at the university which specialize in FNMI education and supporting teacher candidates in their role as culturally responsive and relevant educators.
 In addition to her work for the Thunder Bay Catholic board, Tesa has also taught at York University, Lakehead University, Dennis Franklin Cromarty High School, and Oshki-Pimache-O-Win Education Institute.
 Tesa also actively volunteers her time and expertise as a member of CMHO’s Family Action Committee, as well as a member of the Parent Council at Children’s Centre Thunder Bay and as a Governor with Confederation College.